henrique-coder/google-recaptcha/README.md

 ### reCAPTCHA v2

-This page is designed to help users test and understand Google reCAPTCHA v2 functionality.
+This page is designed to help users test and understand reCAPTCHA v2 functionality.